Office of Graduate Medical Education

 State University Of New York - Downstate Medical Center

-State University of New York - Downstate Medical Center is committed to providing an organized educational program with guidance and supervision of medical residents, facilitating their professional, ethical and personal development through curricula, evaluation and resident supervision while ensuring safe and appropriate care for patients.
-As a sponsoring institution SUNY Downstate assures that educational, financial, human resources and administrative structure are available to support Graduate Medical Education conducted in a scholarly environment and committed to excellence in both education and medical care.
-This commitment is exhibited by the provision of leadership and financial and other resources that enables the institution to achieve compliance with the ACGME Institutional Requirements and to enable educational programs to achieve compliance with Residency Review Committee Program Requirements.
+State University of New York - Downstate Medical Center is committed to providing an organized educational program with guidance and supervision of medical residents, facilitating their professional, ethical and personal development through curricula, evaluation and resident supervision in support of safe and appropriate care for patients.
+As a sponsoring institution SUNY Downstate is committed to and assures that educational, financial, human resources and administrative structure are provided to support Graduate Medical Education conducted in a scholarly environment and committed to excellence in both education and medical care.
+This commitment is exhibited by the provision of leadership and financial and other resources that enables the institution to achieve compliance with the ACGME Institutional Requirements and to enable educational programs to achieve compliance with Residency Review Committee Program Requirements as well as all other regulatory and accrediting standards.
 This includes provision of an ethical and professional environment in which the educational curricular requirements, as well as the applicable requirements for scholarly activity, are met.